✦ ✦

 Repeated concerns regarding lack of supervision may result in:

-• A family meeting
+• A family meeting with Academy leadership

-• An attendance or safety plan
+• An attendance or safety support plan

-5) Tuition, Billing, and Financial Responsibility
+5. Tuition, Billing, and Financial Responsibility

 5.1 Tuition Payments